TannerGilbert/Tensorflow-Object-Detection-API-Train-Model/README.md

 ![label images](doc/label_image.png)

 LabelImg supports two formats, PascalVOC and Yolo.
-For this tutorial make sure to select PascalVOC.
+For this tutorial, make sure to select PascalVOC.
 LabelImg saves a xml file containing the label data for each image.
 These files will be used to create a tfrecord file, which can be used to train the model.

 ### 4. Generating Training data

-With the images labeled, we need to create TFRecords that can be served as input data for training of the object detector.
-In order to create the TFRecords we will use two scripts from [Dat Tran’s raccoon detector](https://github.com/datitran/raccoon_dataset).
-Namely the xml_to_csv.py and generate_tfrecord.py files.
+With the images labeled, we need to create TFRecords that can be served as input data for training the object detector.
+To create the TFRecords, we will use two scripts from [Dat Tran’s raccoon detector](https://github.com/datitran/raccoon_dataset).
+Namely, the xml_to_csv.py and generate_tfrecord.py files.

-After downloading both scripts we can first of change the main method in the xml_to_csv file so we can transform the created xml files to csv correctly.
+After downloading both scripts, we first change the main method in the xml_to_csv file to transform the created xml files to csv correctly.

 ```python
 # Old: